-Our brand new ARU Bursary is open to undergraduate and integrated Masters students from the UK or EU, starting a course at ARU in 2019/20 or 2020/21.
+Our ARU Bursary is open to undergraduate and integrated Masters students from the UK or EU, starting a course at ARU in 2020-21.

 Up to £300 per year (pro rata for part-time students).

 The value will depend on the assessment of your household income by Student Finance England, or another UK funding provider.